 Abortion starts a new menstrual cycle, so your period should go back to normal 4-8 weeks after your abortion.
 When your next period will come depends on the birth control method you use.

 You may have some bleeding right after your abortion that’s different than your period.
 You could have heavy bleeding with clots for a few days, or spotting for several weeks.
-Use pads until the heavy bleeding lets up.
-This way it will be easier to tell how much you’re bleeding with a pad than a tampon.
-Wait at least a week before using tampons or cups.
+You can use pads, tampons, or a menstrual cup — whatever's the most comfortable for you.
+But your nurse or doctor may recommend you use pads so you can track how much you're bleeding.
 If you’re concerned about bleeding after your abortion, give your nurse or doctor a call.

 How soon can I have sex after an in-clinic abortion?